The East Asian Observatory operates the James Clerk Maxwell Telescope located near the summit of Mauna Kea on the Big Island of Hawaii.

 In between the stars are giant clouds where stars and solar systems are born.
 They are made of gas (mostly molecular hydrogen – H2) and cosmic dust (tiny particles of silicate and carbon).
 The clouds are some of the coldest objects in the Universe – so cold that their “heat glow” is invisible to human eyes.
 We need specialised telescopes and instruments to see this submillimetre radiation.

 The newest instrument on the JCMT is SCUBA-2 which is the most powerful camera of its kind.
-New technology and novel design means it maps the sky 1000 times faster than its predecessor, SCUBA.
+New technology and novel design means it maps the sky hundreds of times faster than its predecessor, SCUBA.
 SCUBA-2 will keep the JCMT at the forefront of submillimetre astronomy, complementing the Submillimeter Array on Mauna Kea and forthcoming telescopes such as the Atacama Large Millimeter Array in Chile.

 The SCUBA-2 camera can take pictures showing the faint heat glow of interstellar dust grains.
 These fine particles, like soot or sand, are at temperatures below -400F.
 SCUBA-2 itself is kept even colder than this, to improve its sensitivity.
 In its jacket of liquid helium it gets down to less than a tenth of a degree above absolute zero, around -459.5F!